sergeluca/Power-Platform-BPM-Toolkit/README.md

 3. The code has been re-written from scratch
 4. The security model is not implemented yet
-5. The error handling must be genaralized
+5. The error handling must be generalized
 6. The setup guide will be uploaded soon